matthiaaas/express-file-routing/README.md

 }
 ```

-- `/routes/users/[...catchall].js` matches /users/a, /users/a/b and so on, but **not** /users.
+- `routes/users/[...catchall].js` matches /users/a, /users/a/b and so on, but **not** /users.

 ## Migrating from v2

 The latest version v3 fixed stable support for ESM & CJS compatibility.
 But also **introduced a breaking change** in the library's API.
-To upgrade, first upgrade to the latest version from npm.
+To upgrade, first install the latest version from npm.

 ### Upgrade version